AxiSEMunity/AxiSEM3D/doc/Installation.md

 export METIS_ROOT=$HOME/anaconda3
 export NETCDF_ROOT=$HOME/anaconda3
 ```
-To avoid setting these environment variables every time for a new conversation, one can copy them to `.bash_profile` or `.bashrc`.
+To avoid setting these environment variables every time in a new conversation, one can copy them to `.bash_profile` or `.bashrc`.

 To find the `_ROOT` of a package on a cluster, one can use `module show`, for example:
 ```bash